kubedb/docs/docs/guides/redis/quickstart/overview/valkey.md

 ## DoNotTerminate Property
 Learn details of all `DeletionPolicy` [here](/docs/guides/redis/concepts/redis.md#specdeletionpolicy)

-Now, run `kubectl edit rd redis-quickstart -n demo` to set `spec.deletionPolicy` to `Halt` .
+Now, run `kubectl edit rd valkey-quickstart -n demo` to set `spec.deletionPolicy` to `Halt` .
 Then you will be able to delete/halt the database.

 ## Halt Database